oliviernguyenquoc/pouce_rest/README.md

 WARNING : See Issues paragraph

-Run tests with the command: phpunit
+Run tests with the command: phpUnit

 # The project